eliranmal/freecad-macros/README.md

 ## setup

-- clone this reopsitory, and keep it somewhere on your drive.
+- download or clone this reopsitory, and keep it somewhere accessible on your drive
-- run the [install][1] script.
-  if you have a custom user macros directory, pass it as the first argument.
+- run the [install][1] script. if you have a custom user macros directory, pass it as the first argument
-- bob is you uncle.
+- bob is you uncle

 ## macro list